 The Liquid Center had tons of beer to sample.
 There was an amazing assortment of small batch beers that are part of the New Belgium Lips of Faith series.
 Wanting to try as many as possible, we stuck to small samplers for $2 each.
 My first taster was the Biere de Mars.
 OMG was this beer good.
 I can’t do it justice with a description.
 Just know that it’s amazing, I loved it, and you should try it.
 It was my favorite beer of the day.
 Other beers I enjoyed were the Billy’s Beer, which was just a bit sour, and the Blue Paddle pilsner, which was light and crisp and perfect for summer.

 Jeff started out with a Pink Peppercorn Saison.
-Lets be honest here, he ordered it because I badgered him to try it.
+Let’s be honest here, he ordered it because I badgered him to try it.
 And I did that because I really wanted to try it.
 It was another Lips of Faith Beer, and it tasted just a bit like a peppercorn steak.
 Nevermind the pink, this is a guy’s beer, for sure.
 It would go great with a steak on Father’s Day.
 Jeff liked it, but not as much as his next two beers – both IPAs.
 First was the Belgo IPA, and American-Belgian style IPA made with Belgian yeast.
 It was delicious!
 Next was a Ranger IPA, which Jeff already knew and loved well.

-We loved New Belgium Brewery!
+We Loved New Belgium Brewing Company

 Seriously, we loved everything about New Belgium Brewing.
 We could have easily spent a full day here.
 The beer is awesome and the staff is friendly and knowledgeable.
 And why wouldn’t they be?
-They work at one of the best places to work in the country.
+They work in one of the best places to work in the country.
 They don’t even take tips.
 All money left in their tip jar goes to charity – which was currently set up for High Park Fire victims.
 The employees were absolutely awesome, fun to chat with, and even bought us a round of beer.
 We can’t wait to return and take the tour.

 If you’re even in Fort Collins, take the time to visit New Belgium Brewing.
 Get all the info on the brewery, including info on their hours and how get signed up for a tour at their website, newbelgium.com/brewery/fort-collins.